All about Rotary Hongkong

 The postwar years were a time of challenge of Hong Kong.
 A massive increase in population, caused in the main by an influx of refugees from China, stretched community and welfare services to breaking point.
 It was a time of particular need from the type of help groups such as Rotary could provide.
 The decision was made to have not just one but many Rotary Clubs in the Territory.

 The result of this was that from 1947, when the Rotary Club of Macau was formed, until the present day, the spirit of Rotary is now witnessed in no fewer than 100 clubs in what has become District 3450.

 In the context of Hong Kong, Rotary can be said to have created greater cohesion within the community.
 As the former Hong Kong Governor, Sir Alexander Gratham commented when he addressed the Club in 1956: "If I were asked what one thing more than any other brought the Chinese and non-Chinese together, as we now take it for granted, it was the establishment of The Rotary Club of Hong Kong".

 Today, The Rotary Club of Hong Kong is known as the "Mother Club" of Rotary International District 3450, and it is from our Club that the Rotary movement branched out in this District.

-Membership of the Club comprises many of Hong Kong's most distinguished citizens who came together in a desire to serve.
+Membership of the Club comprises many of Hong Kong's most distinguished citizens who come together in a desire to serve.
 Rotarians are expected to perform diligently their share of service to the Club, to their vocations, to the community and towards better international understanding.
-They are bound by the Club's Constitution and By-Laws under Rotary International.
+We are bound by the Club's Constitution and By-Laws under Rotary International.